lowkeyarhan/IMDB-clone/README.md

 ## ⚠️ General Instructions

 ### 1. Alpha Phase Disclaimer
-This website is in the **alpha phase** and may contain bugs.
-A major issue right now is the presence of **malicious ads and redirects**.
+This website is in the **alpha phase** and may contain several bugs.
+A major issue right now is the presence of **malicious ads and redirects** in the embed player.
 These will be resolved in future updates.

 ---